-At is March 2014 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) voted to place the Central Michigan University on Accreditation-Probation until its focused visit review in March 2016.
+At its March 2014 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) voted to place the Central Michigan University on Accreditation-Probation until its focused visit review in March 2016.
 Probation is a temporary status of accreditation limited to two years and conferred when a program does not meet the Standards and when the capability of a program to provide an acceptable educational experience for its students is threatened.
 Once placed on probation, a program that still fails to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a focused site visit and/or risk having their accreditation withdrawn.
-Specific questions regarding the program and its plans should be directed to the PA Program Director (firstname.lastname@example.org) and/or the appropriate institutional official(s).
+Specific questions regarding the program and its plans should be directed to the PA Program Director (email@example.com) and/or the appropriate institutional official(s).

 Is the CMU PA program still accredited?
 Yes.